Camp Boiberik

 Camp Boiberik was a Yiddish cultural summer camp founded by Leibush Lehrer in 1913.
-In 1923 the camp purchased property in Rhinebeck, New York where it would remain until closing in 1981.
+In 1923 the camp purchased property in Rhinebeck, New York, where it would remain until closing in 1979.
+It was the first Yiddish secular summer camp in America at the time.

-Affiliated with the Sholem Aleichem Folk Institute, after Sholom Aleichem, Boiberik was a secular, apolitical institution which emphasized Yiddishkeit or Yiddishkayt, or Eastern European Ashkenazi Jewish folk culture, including songs, dance, food in the tradition of the Borscht belt, theater, and humor.
+Affiliated with the Sholem Aleichem Folk Institute, named after Sholom Aleichem, Boiberik was a secular, apolitical institution which emphasized Yiddishkeit or Yiddishkayt, or Eastern European Ashkenazi Jewish folk culture, including songs, dance, food in the tradition of the Borscht belt, theater, and humor.
 Although non-religious, Boiberik observed shabbos and kept a kosher kitchen.

 Boiberik had interactions with and was somewhat similar to Camp Kinder Ring.

-The name 'Boiberik' appears as a village in which the Tevye stories by Aleichem are set, as a fictionalization of the resort town Boyarka.
+The name 'Boiberik' appears as a town in which the Tevye stories by Aleichem are set, as a fictionalization of the resort town Boyarka.

 In 1982, the former campgrounds were purchased by the Omega Institute which currently resides there.
 Omega hosted a reunion of former campers in 1998.